 Effective governance is more important than ever before in health and social care provision.
 Every organisation faces close regulatory scrutiny of the robustness of their governance arrangements and finds them tested on a day-to-day basis by the practicalities of delivering care in a complex and changing operating environment.
 These include an increasing readiness on the part of stakeholders to challenge changes to services by way of judicial review; developing, implementing and complying with robust, legally-compliant governance arrangements is key to minimising the risk of such challenges.
+As well as managing these risks, good governance is essential if integrated services are to well managed and achieve their objectives.
 But creating such arrangements for an integrated service, or extending or transferring them to cover integration arrangements, tends to raise a number of risks and practical challenges.

 - What are the responsibilities of the organisations and individuals involved?

 - Is there sufficient capacity to govern, lead and manage the integrated service?

 - Who has authority to take decisions on particular matters?

 - How will conflicts of interests be addressed where they arise?